 We’ve all been inundated with news and projections about millennials over the past several years.
 (Does the word make you cringe just a little?
 That’s OK.)
 While it might be tempting to continue on with business strategies that have worked up until now, this group is breaking the mold.
 And winning them over is becoming essential to most businesses.
-Here are the top five rules for tapping into the millennial market.
+Here are the top five rules for marketing to millennials.

 First, who are millennials?